 Asthma is a very common medical condition in the UK.
 It affects the tubes which carry air to and from your lungs, often causing breathlessness and wheezing.
 Around 5.4 million people have the condition, according to Asthma UK (AUK).
-Although we don’t yet understand the root causes of asthma, we know there are several ‘triggers’ which can cause flare-ups in asthmatic people.
+Although we don’t yet understand the root causes of asthma, we know there are several ‘triggers’ that can cause flare-ups in asthmatic people.

 Today’s post will focus on the potential causes and known triggers of asthma.
-To learn more asthma in general, please see our in-depth guide, or specifically our posts on the symptoms and treatments available.
+To learn more about asthma in general, please see our in-depth guide, or specifically our posts on the symptoms and treatments available.

 Increasing the Risk of Asthma

 As we’ve mentioned, the root causes of asthma are difficult to pinpoint.
 There are, however, certain factors that can increase your risk of developing the condition.
 Asthma risk factors include:

 - Having bronchiolitis as a child.